 This tutorial will show you how to use Lazy Nezumi Pro's various smoothing options to get better looking lines.
 Whether you are doing a quick sketch, or working on meticulous line art, you will be able to find settings that will complement your style, and help you work faster.

 While experimenting with the settings, you can create a new empty preset via the Presets/New menu.
-Then click on the + button next to the preset list to expand the UI and see all the different sections.
+Then click on the arrow button next to the preset list to expand the UI and see all the different sections.

 Lazy Nezumi Pro works with a mouse or a graphics tablet, but for best results, using a tablet is recommended.
 A tablet pen is pressure sensitive, which allows you to control the thickness and/or opacity of your lines.
 You cannot do this with a mouse.
 Mice are also a lot less precise, so you will likely have to increase the smoothing amounts to get good results.